 What Are Space Suits Made Of?

-It’s hard to believe that we have been venturing into space since the 1950s and yet, seventy years later, we still have not sent humans beyond the moon.
+It’s hard to believe that we have been venturing into space since the 1950s and yet, over seventy years later, we still have not sent humans beyond the moon.
 And while national commitments to space travel might wax and wane, private enterprise has taken the lead in the human exploration of space.
 From reusable rockets to advanced touchscreen interfaces, companies like Space X are helping chart a new course for our involvement with space travel.
 This innovation even includes something as overlooked, yet incredibly vital, as space suits.

 Space suits are pressurized garments that astronauts wear while in space.
 It is intended to shield them from potentially hazardous conditions encountered in space.
 They are typically constructed from nylon, spandex, other synthetic polymers and liquid cooling tubes.
 The nylon tricot is cut into a long underwear-like shape to form the innermost layer.
 Additionally, spandex fibers, dacron, and neoprene, and other synthetic fibers form additional layers to assist in maintaining pressurization and temperature control.